DNR vs POLST: Which End-of-Life Form Is Needed?

 It doesn’t affect any other treatments, such as pain medicine, other medicines, or nutrition.

-For doctor’s orders about other end-of-life treatments, your older adult may want a POLST instead.
+If the doctor’s orders include other end-of-life treatments, your older adult may prefer a POLST instead.

-The primary difference between and POLST and DNR is that a POLST covers a variety of end-of-life treatments.
+The primary difference between a POLST and a DNR is that a POLST covers a variety of end-of-life treatments.
 A DNR only gives instructions about CPR.

-- What type of life-prolonging medical interventions they’d want on top of comfort care, if any
+• What type of life-prolonging medical interventions would they want on top of comfort care, if any

-- If they would want a feeding tube and if so, for how long
+• If they want a feeding tube, and if so, for how long

-With only a DNR, during an emergency, decisions about other interventions or treatments beyond CPR would be left to emergency responders or hospitals.
+During an emergency, decisions about other interventions or treatments (beyond CPR) would be left to emergency responders or hospitals.

-Why would seniors need a POLST or a DNR?
+Why Should Seniors Sign a POLST or a DNR Form?

-So, if your older adult doesn’t want those measures to be taken, they must have either a POLST or DNR.
+So, if an older adult doesn’t want those measures taken, they must have either a POLST or a DNR.

-After understanding your older adult’s preferences, discuss their end-of-life preferences with their doctor.
+After understanding your loved one’s preferences, discuss their end-of-life wishes with their doctor.

-Doctors should have access to the appropriate state forms for POLST or DNR — and they must sign the form to make it official.
-It’s essential to use a form that’s legally recognized in your older adult’s state.
+Doctors should have access to the appropriate state POLST or DNR form, and they must sign it to make it official.
+It’s essential to use a form that’s legally recognized in the care recipient’s state.

 A POLST or DNR can only be honored if people know it exists.